wildmountainfarms/solarthing/README.md

 * Have packets for inverters going on/off, AC Drop/AC Use, Daily kWH->0, etc
 * Add readable string alongside identifier tag for InfluxDB
 * Restart rover program if a ModbusTimeoutException is received
-* Create 'exporter' module which will have a Prometheus exporter that runs and gets data from CouchDB
 * Create a calendar program to be able to view daily kWH on a calendar interface
   * If we do something with a calendar, we could use google calendar https://developers.google.com/calendar/create-events/
 * Have unique identifier for each jar file
 * Save DailyFX data to a file so if the program restarts mid-day, accumulated data is not reset
 * Use @ConstructorProperties more often
+* Change command_feedback to something generic and use that database for "event"-like data
+  * Also upload this to InfluxDB

 ### Completed TODO:
 * Provide option/configuration for multiple MATEs (maybe using multiple databases with an id at the end? i.e.: solarthing-1, solarthing-2 or commands-1, commands-2)